White Oak, Urbane Bronze, Revere Pewter, & More

-FLASH FORWARD 2 more months, we have an offer on our hell house (also fondly referred to as our ‘summer home’) and have purchased our DREAM home!
-Seriously, we used to walk by this house all the time (as it’s in our old neighbourhood) and like the creepy house stalker I am who drives by houses at nite so I can see in the windows, I’d say ‘OH yes, you will be mine, one day you will be mine’.
-Seemed like a pipe dream, or a wet dream, but either way – by November it WAS mine…or ours I suppose (wink wink).
+Seriously, we used to walk by this house all the time (as it’s in our old neighborhood), and like the creepy house stalker I am who drives by houses at nite so I can see in the windows, I’d say, ‘OH yes, you will be mine, one day you will be mine.’
+Seemed like a pipe dream, or a wet dream, but either way, IT’S MINE NOW!

-BEFORE: Whale I’ll be damned, those were ugly.
-And seriously, this shows how gloomy the house was.
+THE FOYER BEFORE: Whale I’ll be damned, those were ugly.
+And seriously, this shows how gloomy and dark the house was…

-There is just nothing that I don’t love in this space.
-The cabinet is even more beautiful in real-life with its staggered hexagon wood doors and the new oak floors from Goodfellow hide EVERY sin.
-I am a bit of a traditionalist when it comes to flooring and kitchen cabinets and prefer oak to any other wood.
+While I want to play around more with my decor (and straighten the lampshade), I love the bones of this space.
+The cabinet is even more beautiful in real life with its staggered hexagon wood doors, and the new oak floors from Goodfellow hide EVERY sin.
+I am a bit of a traditionalist regarding flooring and kitchen cabinets and prefer oak to any other wood.

-BEFORE: I LOVE dark walls – but not here.
-They were sucking the life out of the space and extended right into the living room.
-The dark wood flooring was scratched and worn out from 2 large dogs and the overall vibe was early 2000’s.
+In this next photo, you’ll see some of the dark walls that extended into the living room – I LOVE dark walls, but not here.
+They sucked the life out of the space and my soul.
+The dark wood flooring was scratched and worn out by two large dogs, and the overall vibe was in the early 2000s…

-This photo NOT by the uber-talented Jen Wynia, but by the quasi photography-challenged, Kylie.
+This photo is NOT by the uber-talented Jen Wynia, but by the quasi photography-challenged, Kylie.

-The walls are BM Edgecomb Gray, lightened by 50%.
-I couldn’t find an off-white greige that I loved, so I made one!
-It has subtle undertones and whispers of colours without committing to anything but being soft, subtle and neutral.
+The walls are Benjamin Moore Edgecomb Gray, lightened by 75% – again, I love to play.
+I couldn’t find an off-white greige I loved, so I made one!
+It has subtle undertones and whispers of colors without committing to anything but being soft, subtle, and neutral.
 I’m in LOVE with this paint colour!

 BEFORE: Just in case you wanted to see those lovely whales a lil’ closer…

-AFTER: And nothing finishes off a wall like a Ken Kirkby – my fave artist.
-It was a TOTAL splurge, but both Tim and I LOVE this piece as it just makes the space with it’s west coast vibe.
+AFTER: Nothing finishes off a wall like a Ken Kirkby – one of my favorite Canadian, West Coast artists.
+It was a TOTAL splurge, but both Tim and I LOVE this piece as it just makes the space with its West Coast vibe.

-And yes, the lampshade is crooked, I just want to see if you’re paying attention (clearly I wasn’t).
-As for the stairs railings, it would have cost a small fortune to redo them, so I kept the black spindles and painted the dark wood newel posts and handrails in SW Urbane Bronze, a wicked dark greige with a green undertone.
+And yes, the lampshade is crooked; I just want to see if you’re paying attention (clearly, I wasn’t).
+As for the stairs railings, it would have cost a small fortune to redo them, so I kept the black spindles and painted the dark wood newel posts and handrails in Sherwin Williams Urbane Bronze, a wicked dark greige with a green undertone.

 Oh – there’s more…but you have to WAIT!
-We’ve done almost the ENTIRE house – everything but the 3 main bathrooms and the laundry room, so over the next few months, I’m going to share each space with you and the HUGE transformations they’ve undergone.
+We’ve done almost the ENTIRE house – everything but the three main bathrooms and the laundry room, so over the next few months, I will share each space with you and the HUGE transformations they’ve undergone.